coracle-social/coracle/README.md

 Bugs

+- [ ] Fix scrolling on note detail
 - [ ] Ellipsize and hyperlink links
 - [ ] Be sure to deduplicate all events if needed
 - [ ] Format text with line breaks - pre, or split/br